 Yeti also includes a dry goods basket in each cooler.
 I don’t know about you, but I like my sandwiches to stay cool and avoid being soggy when I’m out on the water for the day.

 The Yeti Tundra 45 measures 15-1/2 inches high, 25-1/2 inches long, and 16 inches wide.
 These dimensions are one of the reasons it’s so popular.
 It fits in nearly any boat, including many tandem kayaks and canoes.
-It easily stores in the trunk of a car, bed of a truck, on an ATV, or hitch mounted cargo carrier.
-It’s pretty much the perfect balance of storage capacity for short trips and versatile size.
+It easily stores in the trunk of a car, the bed of a truck, on an ATV, or hitch-mounted cargo carrier.
+It’s the perfect balance of storage capacity for short trips and versatile size.

 We’ve been using our Yeti Tundra 45 all summer and it’s been brutally hot.
 From the Memorial Day cookout in Georgia to Central Florida’s summer, it’s been used in temps that have touched triple digits and failed to fall below 75.
 Despite this, beverages have been kept cold with ice for up to 4 days – and that’s with us getting into it constantly to retrieve drinks, replenish them and with about half the recommended amount of ice.